ossobv/vcutil/README.rst

 Misc. simple utilities to aid version control and host maintenance.

 * `Highlights`_ describes a subset of the tools here.
+* `Build/release`_ details how to build/release the internal package at OSSO.

 *Many tools are intended to be used in other shell scripts.
 Because startup speed is of the essence, you'll find little Python here.
 However,